codinasion-archive/codinasion-tools/pip/README.md

-# Open Tools PIP Package
+# Codinasion Tools PIP Package

-We can also create a pip package for open-tools.
-This will allow us to install open-tools using pip.
+We can also create a pip package for codinasion-tools.
+This will allow us to install codinasion-tools using pip.
 It can also be used directly in python scripts and backend APIs.